Sparky4567/social_bot/PLANNED_UPDATES.md

 - Text to speech support - Solved / Marked as done
 - Speech to text support
 - Some sort of a GUI to let you interact with the chatbot, remove/review/add memories

+# RECENT CHANGES

+= Memory storage/retrieval module (Yes, the LLM is able to use and store memories within a local database)